google/xls/docs_src/ir_jit.md

 1. Unpack the output buffer after the entry function completes and print its contents.

-For arg packing/unpacking, the functions provided by LlvmIrRuntime are used, but in a stateless context wrapped in an `extern "C"` space, to simplify invocation from within LLVM IR.
+For arg packing/unpacking, the functions provided by JitRuntime are used, but in a stateless context wrapped in an `extern "C"` space, to simplify invocation from within LLVM IR.

 #### Output type determination